 Moving from Boston to Manhattan (hello Jews!), Harrison quickly became one of the most in-demand comedians in New York.
 One of Comedy Central's "Comics to Watch," Harrison has also received many awards and honors for his comedy, including the Andy Kaufman Award (2010) for creativity and originality in comedy, the Shorty Award in collaboration with Comedy Central and the New York Comedy Festival for "Best Emerging Comic" (2011), and the Magners Comic Stand-Off (2011).
 But perhaps the award Harrison is the most proud of is Tannen's Magic Camp "Camper of the Year," which means two things: (1) Harrison went to Magic Camp and (2) Harrison was a virgin until college.

-Internationally recognized for his talent, Harrison was the host of The Unbelievables: The World's Greatest Entertainers, which played 22 shows at the Sydney Opera House before commencing a national tour of Australia; was a featured correspondent on the Japanese television show, Scooper, which was broadcast nationally on Nippon TV; appeared in the documentary, 10 Minutes in America, on France's Canal+.
+Internationally recognized for his talent, Harrison was the host of The Unbelievables: The World's Greatest Entertainers, which played 22 shows at the Sydney Opera House before commencing a national tour of Australia; was a featured correspondent on the Japanese television show, Scooper, which was broadcast nationally on Nippon TV; and was featured in the documentary, 10 Minutes in America, on France's Canal+.
 Harrison was also the co-host and featured performer of the official Times Square New Year’s Eve World Wide Webcast in 2010 and 2011, broadcasting live to over 250 million viewers around the globe.

-From colleges to comedy clubs, from talk shows to theaters, Harrison is bringing his unique style of comedy to audiences across the country and around the world, proving each night why publications such as the NY Times called him "a favorite young star on the comedy scene" and his mother describes him as "her favorite (and only) son."
+From colleges to comedy clubs, from talk shows to theaters, Harrison is bringing his unique style of comedy to audiences across the country and around the world, proving each night why publications such as am New York calls him “one of stand-up comedy’s hottest rising stars” and his mother describes him as "her favorite (and only) son."